Staff

 Operations Manager

-Wren is the Operations Manager of the Oregon Farm to School & School Garden Network.
-After 10 years working within the insurance industry, she began her farm to school journey working at the Oregon Dept of Education helping to administer the Oregon Farm to School grants.
+Wren is the Operations Manager of the Oregon Farm to School Network.
+After 10 years working within the insurance industry, she began her farm to school journey working at the Oregon Department of Education helping to administer the Oregon Farm to School grants.
 She has loved every step since.
 Wren studied musical theater in New York City, and now enjoys annoying her children by belting out broadway soliloquies.
 She also enjoys baking, gardening, and board games with her family.

 Committee Chairs